Stephen Moutray

-Alderman Stephen William Moutray (born 25 February 1959) is a Democratic Unionist Party (DUP) politician in Northern Ireland.
+Alderman Stephen William Moutray (born 25 February 1959) is a Democratic Unionist Party (DUP) politician, serving as an Armagh, Banbridge and Craigavon Borough Councillor for the Lurgan DEA since December 2018.
 He was a Member of the Legislative Assembly (MLA) for Upper Bann from 2003 to 2016.

-He was also a councillor on Craigavon Borough Council, where he served as Mayor from 2010 to 2011.
+Moutray was also a Lurgan councillor on Craigavon Borough Council, from 2001 to 2014, where he served as Mayor from 2010 to 2011.